sladericewatkins/onecms7/README.md

 TL:DR: this simply requires a webserver, as well as support for Ruby and [Bridgetown](https://www.bridgetownrb.com/) (if hosting locally for development), and it DOESN'T REQUIRE SQL/Database servers of any kind.
 Yay!

+## The ``staging`` branch
+The [``staging``](https://github.com/sladewatkins/website/tree/staging) branch is special - that's where all commits set to roll out to production ("master" branch) need to sit and be tested by Slade's Continous Integration (CI) system + a few of his physical systems.
+This is to ensure no issues are found and things keep going smoothly.

 ## Find an issue?
 If you find an issue, you might be able to patch it up yourself!
 Check out [the guide](https://www.sladewatkins.com/docs/website/) to see how you can help.
 When you've put together your changes, submit them as a [pull request](https://github.com/sladewatkins/website/pulls) directed to the [``staging``](https://github.com/sladewatkins/website/tree/staging) branch!
 I'll take a look at it and might merge it in.
 (Note: all PRs sent to the ``master`` branch won't be considered.
 Commits must target ``staging``, see [the documentation here](https://www.sladewatkins.com/docs/website/how-staging-works/) for more details.)